lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 ## Configuration and Cleanup

+1. In `/srv/project_root/project_venv/Commitment-to-Change-App/Commitment_to_Change_App/settings.py`,
+change `Debug = True` to `Debug = False` to disable Django debug messages.

-1. Configure Apache to use SSL and certificates.
+2. Configure Apache to use SSL and certificates.
 A general guide may be found [here](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html). **The server should never be deployed without SSL because it handles passwords.**

-2. Remove any `mod_wsgi` and Django test code from earlier steps if you have not already.
+3. Remove any `mod_wsgi` and Django test code from earlier steps if you have not already.

-3. Verify the server is accessible from other machines.
+4. Verify the server is accessible from other machines.

-4. Perform any additional desired configuration.
+5. Perform any additional desired configuration.

 # Troubleshooting